symaxian/jsmacro/README.markdown

  - //@ifdef (with optional //@else)
  - //@ifndef (with optional //@else)
  - //@strip
+ - //@replace

-(Note that all macros can be written with a '//#' instead of a '//@', if that makes you more comfortable.)
+Note: All macros can be written with a '//#' instead of a '//@', if that makes you more comfortable.
+Note: The @replace tag is not supported in jsmacro_25.py.

 Why bother?
 -----------
 1. Conditional "compiling" allows one to leave in test/debug/logging/etc. for development and debugging, and have it automatically removed in production builds.
 Used well, it can offer a productivity boost.
 Alternatively, one can use jsmacro to build target-specific JavaScript (e.g., perhaps doing string concatenation differently on IE6 than on Chrome.)

 2. Traditional C-preprocessor syntax isn't valid JavaScript.
 The "//@" syntax used by jsmacro is valid JavaScript, thus source files run just fine in the browser without needing preprocssing.  (i.e., The original source files are what you use in development, and crunch with jsmacro only for creating production releases.)

+3. As well as conditional compilation, the inlining of constant values can further reduce the size of the resulting JavaScript when used correctly.
+In addition, replacing variable lookups with a constant value may offer slight performance increases in extreme situations.

 Why Python?